Table of Contains

 The management system refers to the scheme in which the policies and objectives are established and instructions and control are executed in the organization appropriately in order to achieve the objectives.

-The management of document information, such as regulations, manuals and business results, is fundamental to a wide variety of the management systems represented by ISO 9000, ISO 14000 and ISO 27000 as mentioned in 5.2.
+The management of document, such as regulations, manuals and business results, is fundamental to a wide variety of the management systems represented by ISO 9000, ISO 14000 and ISO 27000 as mentioned in 5.2.

-Because document information management satisfies the requirements of "documented information" for these management systems, its execution serves as the core of document information management for these systems.
+Because document and information management satisfies the requirements of "documented information" for these management systems, its execution serves as the core of document and information management for these systems.

 7.2 Risk Management

-7.2.1 Risks requiring attention in document information management
+7.2.1 Risks requiring attention in document and information management

 The risks require regular review, taking into consideration changes in the environment.